 Afro-Caribbean: A polite way to say "black" (as a race), similar to the phrase "African American".
 The difference in terminology is due to the fact that most of Britain's black population can trace their lineage to slaves brought to work the sugar plantations on British holdings in the West Indies, rather than tobacco and cotton plantations in the US.
 Relatedly, "black" itself is officially not considered offensive, and is the term used on documents where relevant.
 "Afro-Caribbean" has largely fallen out of use as a result, often being viewed as Political Correctness Gone Mad.

 In part, this is due to the more recent influx of Black British whose ancestors came directly from Britain's former African possessions such as Ghana and Zimbabwe.

-Alright?: A non-formal equivalent of "hello".
+Alright?: A non-formal greeting, equivalent to "what's up?".
 Only semi-intended as a question and only expected to be answered in a non-committal vaguely positive but not too positive way and a return of the question itself.
 Prominent in Harry Potter, for example.

 Alternatively, as with the older "How do you do?", it can just be batted straight back to you; "Alright?"
 "Alright?".